-AUTOMOBILES.
+Automobiles.
 Drive carefully.
 Speed limits, which vary for different sections of the park, are posted.

-Does.
-Dogs are not permitted between the rim road and the parapet wall at any time.
-When not in an automobile, dogs must be on leash or otherwise under physical restrictive control at all times.
-Camping facilities for parties with dogs are provided only at Annie Spring Campground.
+Pets.
+When not in an automobile, dogs, cats, and other pets must be on leash or otherwise under physical restrictive control at all times.
+They are not permitted in the lodge, in the dining room, the store, other public building, nor on any of the trails.
+Camping facilities for parties with pets are provided only at Annie Spring Campground.